alaa-alchal/Portfolio/SQL/Deaths by cause Analysis over the years/README.md

 1. Which years had the highest mortality (number of total deaths)?
 What were the top three causes of deaths during that year?

 2. Which years had the highest mortality rate (deaths per capita)?
 What were the top three causes of deaths during that year?
+Are those rates changing?

 3. Get the countries which had the highest mortality rate (deaths per capita) for each year in the last 10 years?

+The first 2 questions will be focused on data handling and manipulation while the last 2 questions will be focused on Visualizations.
+You will also notice that some pieces of the complete code might be the same among questions

 # Question 1 Answer: